JiwaFinancials/RosedaleCustomerPortal/README.md

 #### Configuring the linux environment

-Use a terminal client such as PuTTy to connect via SSH
+Use a terminal client such as PuTTY to connect via SSH

 ![image](https://github.com/user-attachments/assets/5d2b577a-d59f-41e3-a139-189c72f13182)